Skip to content

 God has been fine-tuning my life now for nearly seventeen years.
 Sometimes the changes in my life happen while withstanding more intense trials and other times not so much but I do know that because of what God has taken me through He is preparing me for something.
 He has allowed me the privilege of writing a power-packed book that explains in depth, the undoing of my life.
 The book ends with an introduction of the redoing of my life.

 The word redone is not a past tense tense word in my life.
 In fact, its an ongoing process and a requirement for growth and change as a follower of Christ.
-One of my favorite writers in the New Testament the Apostle Paul, said in the midst of his human frailty and dealing with an ongoing prickly circumstances in his life that God said He would show Himself the strongest, not when he had it all together, but in his limitations.
+One of my favorite writers in the New Testament the Apostle Paul said in the midst of his human frailty and dealing with an ongoing prickly circumstances in his life that God said He would show Himself the strongest, not when he had it all together, but in his limitations.
 When he was weak then God would show Himself strong (2 Cor 12:9).

 I say all this as a comfort for you, as well as myself, to remind us that God is always up to something even when it feels like He’s up to nothing.
-God is always at work around us we just have to remain connected to the branch to sense how God is moving in circumstances and see how to get involved in His work (Jo 15:5).
+God is always at work around us we just have to remain connected to the branch to sense how God is moving in circumstances and see how to get involved in His work (John 15:5).

 A Life Redone: My Journey to a Life of Freedom